-Risk/Assumption Probability Impact Proposed Action Increase in rent arrears Medium Increase in provision for bad debt and less money available to spend on services for tenants. advice and tenancy Costs increase by more than income.
+Risk/Assumption Probability Impact Proposed Action Increase in rent arrears Medium Increase in provision for bad debt and less money available to spend on services for tenants.
+Increased focus on rent collection, financial advice and tenancy sustainment.
+Bad debt provision of £0.5m.
+Costs increase by more than income.
 If costs increase by 1% more than income, this creates a £0.7m budget gap.
 Medium Less money available to spend on services for tenants.
 Maximum rent increase approved and costs are monitored and controlled.
 Interest rates increase by 0.5%.
 Medium Increased costs of £1.3m A prudent estimate has been assumed for interest rates, a large proportion of loans are at fixed rates of interest.
 Empty properties (voids) exceed the assumed level of 1.25% of the rent debit (£0.987m income reduction for the year) by 0.25% of rent debit.
 Medium Income reduction £0.197m Regular monitoring of voids, reduce re-let periods, review strategy for long term voids.
 Demand for most properties remains high.